What's the Big Deal About IAQ?

 Breathing.
 It is a function of our bodies that is so automatic we rarely give much attention to it.
 However, with each unmonitored breath we take, the surrounding air, and more importantly the pollutants found in it, are being introduced inside our bodies.
 That is why the conversations happening about indoor air quality (IAQ) are so important in this day and age.

 For an average person, gathering information starts with an internet search.
-If you do a quick search for indoor air quality, a slew of articles will appear from high ranking sources such as the Environmental Protection Agency (EPA), Harvard Health, the World Health Organization (WHO), and the Centers for Disease Control and Prevention (CDC) to name a few.
+If you do a quick search for indoor air quality, a slew of articles will appear from high-ranking sources such as the Environmental Protection Agency (EPA), Harvard Health, the World Health Organization (WHO), and the Centers for Disease Control and Prevention (CDC) to name a few.
 With so many reputable sources speaking on the topic of IAQ, it would be reasonable to think that the research is plentiful, and answers to concerning questions can be easily answered.
 Unfortunately, that is not quite the case.
-In fact, the EPA states that they do not have the authority to regulate IQA and even if they did, regulating household products would prove challenging because no Federal Agency has "authority to collect information on the chemical content of products in the marketplace".
+In fact, the EPA states that they do not have the authority to regulate IAQ and even if they did, regulating household products would prove challenging because no Federal Agency has "authority to collect information on the chemical content of products in the marketplace".

 That being said, if there are no current governmental regulations regarding products that could potentially be affecting our health, then it is up to each individual to educate themselves on potential risks and make informed decisions.

 Why is IAQ a concern now?
-Quite simply, while trying to solve one problem (reduction of fuel consumption) humans have unknowingly created a new problem, that of poor indoor air quality.
+Quite simply, while trying to solve one problem (reduction of fuel consumption) humans have unknowingly created a new problem, poor indoor air quality.
 The Institute of Medicine wrote a report explaining how energy-efficient buildings can actually cause health problems.
 Harmful pollutants, a result of emissions from new building materials and alterations causing mold, coupled with poor ventilation result in those pollutants being trapped inside the buildings.

 But it's not only the air at the office that we need to be concerned about.
 Many common household products emit gasses that can pollute the air inside our homes.
 In fact, a study done by the EPA "found levels of about a dozen common organic pollutants to be 2 to 5 times higher inside homes than outside".